A Rich History of Service Experience

 Since our inception in 1988, more than 91,750 students have collectively served more than 3 million volunteer hours through the Center for Service-Learning and Civic Engagement.
 Our track record of pairing students with Service-Learning opportunities has made us one of the most respected programs in the United States.

 For our commitment to volunteering and civic engagement, Eastern Florida State College has repeatedly been named to the President's Higher Education Community Service Honor Roll.

-• Administer American Reads, Citizen Scholar and Service-Learning Leader projects
+- Administer Citizen Scholar and Service-Learning Leader projects

 The Center for Service-Learning and Civic Engagement at Eastern Florida State College empowers students, faculty, and staff to serve society through community engagement that enriches learning, promotes civic literacy, and contributes to the study of community needs and resources.